 Research performed by the U. S. Meat Animal Research Center has shown that crossbred animals express increased efficiency, production, performance & longevity when compared to straight bred animals.
 To sum that up, if you are wanting to produce beef, it just doesn't make any $ence not to utilize a well planned crossbreding program!

-Here at J & K Livestock, our goal is to raise composite Lowline Cattle that have the natural fleshing ability, thickness, and performance to excel in the toughest of commercial environments.
+Here at J & K Livestock, we raise composite Lowline Cattle that have the natural fleshing ability, thickness, and performance to excel in the toughest of commercial environments.
 Raising & selecting for the type of cattle that can excel on a high roughage diet alone IS NOT a new concept for us.
 The Tarentaise pair pictured to the left was taken back in the early 1990's.
-However, our breeding program has been putting an emphasis on natural fleshing ability since the 1980's!
-We believe that this is the reason why our genetics have worked well for several retail grass fed beef operations in the midwest and also in Kit Pharo's forage bull test (out west).
+We believe that this is the reason why our genetics have worked well for several retail grass fed beef operations in the midwest and also in Pharo's forage program out west.
 It is also the reason why we believe that they will work well for you too!
-Not to mention that our cattle are already adapted to high endophyte fescue pasture, our high humidity and our sometimes drastic weather swings.
+Our cattle are already adapted to high endophyte fescue dominant pasture, our high humidity and our sometimes drastic weather swings.

 Back in the early 1980's, our neighbors (Charlie & Joe Baird) began raising low input Tarentaise and Tarentaise composite cattle, on forage alone, without supplemental grain or creep feed.
 This was not the popular direction to follow at that time.
-However, Charlie & Joe developed many of their philosophies after closely following the Hatfield's High Desert Ranch / Oregon Country Beef (aka "Country Natural Beef") "Fault Free" Composite program for several years.
-After our family had watched the Baird's Cattle for a few years, a few Tarentaise cattle were purchased from the Baird's.
+However, Charlie & Joe developed many of their philosophies after closely following the Hatfield's High Desert Ranch / Oregon Country Beef (aka "Country Natural Beef") "Fault Free" program for several years.
+After our family had closely followed the Baird's herd for a few years, we purcahsed a few Tarentaise cattle from the Baird's.
 Shortly thereafter, our family decided to start raising Tarentaise cattle.
-Many of our original Tarentaise genetics came from the Baird's Tarentaise herd.
+Most of our best original Tarentaise genetics came from the Baird's Tarentaise herd.
 Our powerful, moderate framed, easy fleshing genetics caught the attention of Kit Pharo, who purchased a black Tarentaise bull, Bluegrass Energizer, from our herd back in the mid 1990's.
-According to all of the promotional material that we have seen, Bluegrass Energizer has performed very well for Pharo Cattle Company.
-Bluegrass Energizer reportedly sired the highest gaining forage tested bull (Over 3 lbs. per day!!) in one of the Pharo Forage tests, according to a Pharo Sale Catalog.
-So, if you want low input cattle that are PROVEN to work in the toughest environments, including Kentucky high endophyte fescue pastures and all over the USA, then you might want to try our genetics.
-Also, keep in mind that the Tarentaise breed have been developed as grass fed cattle for centuries.
+So, if you want low input cattle that are PROVEN to work in the toughest environments, including Kentucky high endophyte fescue pastures and all over the USA, then you might want to consider our genetics.
+Also, keep in mind that the Tarentaise breed were developed as grass fed cattle for centuries.
 This is due to the fact that during the warmer months, Tarentase cattle graze up in the extremely high elevations of the French Alps where grain feeding just is not practical at all.
-In fact, the region where Tarentaise originate can vary in altitudes from 1,000 feet up to 8,000 feet, and the change in elevation is often very dramatic.
-Some even believe that Tarentaise graze at higher elevations than any other breed of cattle in the world.
+In fact, the region where Tarentaise originate can vary in altitudes from 1,000 feet up to 8,000 feet, and the change in elevation is often extremely dramatic.
+Some even believe that Tarentaise graze at higher elevations than any other breed of cattle in the world!

-Over the years, we have discovered that while Tarentaise cattle are a leaner breed than Angus, they still have the marbling ability to grade USDA Choice or USDA Prime.
-Tarentaise typically will "lean up" the more excessive exterior fat (waste fat) off the typically fatter Angus influenced carcasses, resulting in a higher yield of red meat.
-However, it typically is a very high quality red meat with plenty of marbling (interior fat)!
-A higher yield means more pounds of meat produced when compared to a lower yielding animal of the exact same weight.
+Over the years, we have discovered that while Tarentaise cattle not only yield a high amount of tender red meat, they also have enough marbling to grade USDA Choice or USDA Prime.
+A 100% fullblood Tarentaise steer of ours graded USDA Prime with a Yield Grade 2 at the Great Western Beef Expo.
+Another Tarentaise steer of ours had the highest carcass value in the entire Great Western Beef Expo Competition.
+Tarentaise will both grade & yield!
 The Tarentaise influence will typically provide you with more pounds of high quality meat to sell when compared to a straight bred Angus of identical live weight!
 If you are selling retail meat this is critical to your bottom line!
 Any retailer knows that a higher yield of excellent quality red meat = more money that animal will actually make you!

-At J&K Livestock, we believe that the Lowline X Tarentaise cross is virtually unbeatable for grass finishing & the best part of that cross may not even be the exceptional beef that results, but the tremendous mother cows that you will end up with!!
+At J&K Livestock, we believe that the Lowline X Tarentaise cross is virtually unbeatable for grass finishing & the best part of that cross may not even be the exceptional beef that you end up with, but the tremendous replacement heifers that result as well!
 We must not be the only ones who think so.
 We've noticed that quite a few breeders all across the United States are now utilizing the Lowline X Tarentaise cross in their operations too.
 Both cow/calf operations and also grass fed operations.
-But, the concept of crossing Tarentaise with an English breed like the Lowline Angus isn't something new.
+But, the concept of crossing Tarentaise with English breeds like the Lowline Angus isn't something new.
 It is widely proven to work.
 Highly successful operations all across the USA like...
 Oregon Country Beef aka Country Natural Beef, Hatfield's High Desert Ranch, Padlock Ranch, Hole in the Wall Ranch, Pharo Cattle Company, Leachman Cattle Company, Hat Ranch, and many others have used Tarentaise X British Breeds (Angus, Hereford, South Devon, etc.) in their operations.
 Why?
-Because the Tarentaise X British Breed composite works extremely well in commercial herds all over the USA & we feel like the Tarentaise X Lowline compsite may be the best combo of all.
+Because the Tarentaise X British Breed composite has worked extremely well in commercial herds all over the USA & we feel like the Tarentaise X Lowline compsite may be the best combo of all.
 But none that should be a surprise.
-The reason why the original importers brought the Tarentaise breed over to North America was with the idea of crossing them with the traditional black baldy.
-They wanted to make the black baldy even better with an infusion of Tarentaise genetics while maintaining a very similar frame size.
+The reason why the original importers brought the Tarentaise breed over to North America was with the idea of crossing them with the traditional black baldy cow.
+They wanted to make the black baldy cross even better with an infusion of Tarentaise genetics while maintaining a very similar frame size.
 So it is no big shock that during the last 30-40 years or so, the combination of Tarentaise crossed with Angus has proven to be extremely hard beat for commercial production all over the USA.
 Witnessing first hand how well Tarentaise work on full sized Angus cattle led us to experiment with Tarentaise crossed with Lowline Angus.
 The results have equaled or possibly even exceeded our expectations.

-With all that said, if you are thinking about getting into the grass fed beef business, why would you not want to eliminate all of the guess work?
-Why not buy stacked, proven, predictable genetics from an experienced beef producer like J&K Livestock?
+With all of that said, if you are thinking about getting into the grass fed beef business, why would you not want to eliminate all of the guess work?
+Why not buy stacked, proven, predictable, line-bred genetics from an experienced beef producer like J&K Livestock?

 J&K Paprika was one of the very first Lowline X Tarentaise composite heifers that we bred and raised here at J & K Livestock.
 She was sired by a fullblood Lowline bull and she was born unassisted out of a first calf, Tarentaise heifer.
 Her actual birth weight was 52 lbs. and her dam actually calved 30 days earlier the following year!!
 J&K Paprika was only a few weeks old when this picture was taken and she is typical of the quality Lowline X Tarentaise composite cattle that we are striving to raise.
 J&K Paprika's March 2008 bull calf, J&K Rockin Ronnie (pictured below & to the right) is a 3/4 blood Lowline X 1/4 Tarentaise, has developed into a very nice looking bull.
 J&K Rockin Ronnie is currently owned by Shaufler Ranch, who run 300+ head of commercial cows, near Sparta, Illinois.